-Stage lights from the theatre made in the 1930s by The Strand Electric and Engineering Company.
+Stage lights.
+From the theatre and made in the 1930s by The Strand Electric and Engineering Company.
 Replaced in 2018 with new lighting that is environmentally friendly and efficient.
-The lights are displayed in a theatre side room.

-Kayte Brimacombe exhibition One in Ten: As many as one in ten people with Down’s syndrome have the additional diagnosis of autism.
+Kayte Brimacombe photography exhibition One in Ten.
+As many as one in ten people with Down’s syndrome have the additional diagnosis of autism.
 Here are Kayte Brimacombe’s photographs of ten children and adults with the dual diagnosis.